gammasoft71/xtd/docs/writing_console_applications.md

 ## Adding a write line and read line

-The previous procedure steps demonstrated how to just create a basic Windows Form that compiles and runs.
-The next procedure will show you how to create and add a control to the form, and handle an event for the control.
+The previous procedure steps demonstrated how to just create a basic consolecthat compiles and runs.

-In addition to understanding how to create console applications, you should understand event-based programming and how to handle user input.

 ### To change background and forground colors and write and read line with the console